FC Chernihiv: Reorganization & Promotion

 In September 2024, a new important investment was done by the management of the club with the construction of a new full-size artificial field with a modern and high-quality coating at Chernihiv Arena.
 FC Chernihiv reached the third preliminary round of the 2024–25 Ukrainian Cup.
 On 12 August the club lost against Viktoriya Sumy 0–1 and was knocked out of the competition.
 In the first match of the league, the club started well, winning the first match 8–2 against Metalist 1925-2 Kharkiv During the winter market, the management, in order to reinforce the club and bring it to the top positions in the league, released some players, in particular Kyrylo Kryvoborodenko, who had played for the club for 11 years.
 The club signed few experienced players including Dmytro Kulyk, Dmytro Fatyeyev, Andriy Novikov, Pavlo Shushko, Yehor Shalfeyev and Yehor Kartushov.
 On April 19, 2025, the club returns to the Chernihiv Arena after more than three years in a match against Nyva Vinnytsia for the Ukrainian Second League.
 Maksym Tatarenko was nominated best goalkeeper in the Ukrainian Second League, ahead of Dmitry Mikheev and Ivan Pitsan.
+The club returned to Ukrainian First League, after FC Chernihiv won the 2024–25 Ukrainian Second League playoffs.